simrit1/Earthquakes-Magnitude-Predictor/README.md

 ### ACHIEVEMENTS

-* ETL : extract, transform and load data to a MongoDB NoSQL database
+* ETL : extract, transform and load data to a MongoDB NoSQL database using Apache PySpark
 * Prediction of 2017 magnitudes using Spark MLib
 * Creation of a dashboard for data visualisation with Bookeh
 * Dashboard server using Flask